 Yes, you may get tired, yes, you may get wet and uncomfortable, but you will probably only do this amazing experience once – so make the most of it.

-6 Things to Expect when Hiking Rainbow Mountain in Peru
+- Rainbow Mountain: What To Expect When Hiking Rainbow Mountain in Peru